sirixdb/sirix/README.md

     // Then move the subtree located at this node to the first child of node 4. wtx.moveSubtreeToFirstChild(4)

+    // Get the name of the current node. final QName name = wtx.getName();

+    // Get the value of the current node. final String value = wtx.getValue();

     // Commit revision 1.
     wtx.commit();